0x1eef/xchan.rb/README.md

-> **Designed for minimalism** <br>
-> One direct runtime dependency ([lockf.rb](https://github.com/0x1eef/lockf.rb#readme)) <br>
-> Zero indirect dependencies outside Ruby's standard library

 ## About

-xchan.rb is an easy to use, minimalist library for InterProcess Communication (IPC).
+xchan.rb is an easy to use library for InterProcess Communication (IPC).

 The library provides a channel that can help facilitate communication between Ruby processes who have a parent &lt;=&gt; child relationship.
 A channel lock is provided by [lockf(3)](https://man.freebsd.org/cgi/man.cgi?query=lockf&sektion=3) and a temporary, unlinked file to protect against race conditions